mvuong808/mvuong808.github.io/essays/final-project-proposal.md

 ### Beyond the basics
 Some more advanced features that could be implemented are:

-* An esports page, listing informatino about UH Esports
+* An esports page, listing information about UH Esports
 * A way to keep track of previous gaming history, and what games other students have played recently
 * A trending page of games that more students have been using
 * A page where students can